siddhant-k08/rsk-meta-tx-relayer/README.md

 - **No Endorsement:** Mention of any specific product, service, or organization does not constitute or imply endorsement by the author(s) of this software.
 - **Modification and Distribution:** This software may be modified and distributed under the terms of the license provided with the software.
 By modifying or distributing this software, you agree to be bound by the terms of the license.
 - **Assumption of Risk:** By using this software, the user acknowledges and agrees that they have read, understood, and accepted the terms of this disclaimer and assumes all risks associated with the use of this software.

-To know more about Scaffold-ETH features, check out their [website](https://scaffoldeth.io).